Annapurna-Jadhav/PClub-Web-Recruitment/README.md

 ## Overview

-This recruitment process consists of two tasks designed to evaluate your web development skills and creativity.
+This recruitment process consists of two frontend development tasks designed to evaluate your web development skills and creativity.
 Each task focuses on different aspects of frontend development, from responsive design to interactive features.

 **Note**: While you can attempt both tasks, we recommend completing one task thoroughly before moving on to the next.